alon3896/gcloud_testsuite/readme.md

 3. **Node.js & npm**
 4. **gcloud CLI** (authenticated: `gcloud init`)
 5. **Playwright**

+## How to Run the Tests
 Follow the steps below to run the test suite:
 1. **Set Up GCloud Authentication**
 2. **modify  src/main/resources/config.yaml with your bucket and file info
 3. **Build the Project**